RichardHightower/json-parsers-benchmark/README.md

 #JSON

-Most JSON is taken from json.org sample files.
+Most JSON samples are taken from json.org sample files.
 The idea was to be fair.
-These are sample files for JSON.

 #InputStream Parsing

-I ran this with JMH as follows:
+Run JMH as follows:

 ```
  java -jar target/microbenchmarks.jar ... -wi 2 -i 3 -f 2 -t 16